-- Definition: analysis of satisfaction perceived by the Internal Customer, evaluating the Department which is providing the service.
+- satisfaction perceived by the Internal Customer, evaluating the Department which is providing the service.
 Purpose is to simplify the process and improve its effectiveness.
-In addition, specific employee experiences may be measured, evaluated by the employee quickly after the experience took place - Listening Methodology: the assessment is conducted on the major group perimeters, through a periodic web survey, on employees who have taken advantage of the services concerned - Used indexes: Overall Satisfaction.
-Effort Score for employees - Supplier: Kantar TNS and Succession Planning Index (further details are included in the Integrated Report published on UniCredit website).
+In addition, specific employee experiences may be measured, evaluated by the employee quickly after the experience took place - Listening Methodology: the assessment is conducted on the major group perimeters, through a periodic web survey, on employees who have taken - advantage of the services concerned employees

+• Supplier: Kantar TNS